adobe/reactor-uploader/README.md

 ### Command Line Arguments

-To skip any of the questions the uploader would typically ask, you can pass the respective information through command line arguments.
+To skip any of the questions the uploader would typically ask, you can pass the respective information as command line arguments.
 An example is as follows:

 ```
 npx @adobe/reactor-uploader package-myextension-1.0.0.zip --env=integration --private-key=/Users/jane/launchkeys/reactor_integration_private.key --org-id=01C20D883A7D42080A494212@AdobeOrg --tech-account-id=14A533A72B181CF90A44410D@techacct.adobe.com --api-key=192ce541b1144160941a83vb74e0e74d --client-secret=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

-The first positional argument (`package-myextension-1.0.0.zip` in the example) is the path (relative or absolute) to the zip file you wish to upload.
+The first positional parameter is the path (relative or absolute) to the zip file you wish to upload.
+In the example, `package-myextension-1.0.0.zip` is passed as an argument for this parameter.

-The named arguments are as follows:
+The named parameters are as follows:

 ##### --env